CaelestisZ/AetherAura/README.md

 ## How to install

- - Boot into custom recovery
+ - Boot into custom recovery.
- - Flash AetherLite ROM
+ - Flash AetherLite ROM and then the fixes. (if any)
+ - _Flash the latest release for a better experience!_
+ - _AetherAura kernel releases start with letters from A-Z, 'Z' being the latest release_
- - Flash AetherAura kernel device-specific build
+ - Flash AetherAura kernel device-specific build.
  - Reboot & Enjoy!

 ## Release History

- - Ascent
+ - __Ascent__
      - Selective fortuna drivers updated
      - Reduced CPU average load
      - Enabled ARCH_POWER